Access Control

 binary representation of a number, such as 01010101

-to represent the roles IDs within the access controls.
+to represent the role IDs within the access controls.

 Roles are defined by a specific bit position in the bit storage representation.